Skip to main content

 In British Columbia, vaccines are routinely provided to school-age children at school entry (4-6 years of age), Grade 6 and Grade 9.
 The vaccines provided are listed below for each grade.

-School Entry:
+School entry:

 • Tdap-IPV (tetanus, diphtheria, acellular pertussis and polio)